Medium/pipette/README.md

 this instance, switching to the next stream when the current stream emits either an `end` or `close` event.
 After all the streams have been "consumed" in this fashion, this instance emits an `end` and then a `close` event.

-If a stream should emit an `error` event, then that event is in turn emitted by this instance, after which this instance will become closed (emitting no further events, and producing `false` for `cat.readable`).
+If a stream should emit an `error` event, then that event is in turn emitted by this instance, after which this instance emits a `close` event.
+It will then become closed (emitting no further events, and producing `false` for `cat.readable`).

 If the optional `paused` argument is specified, it indicates whether or not the new instance should start out in the paused state.
 It defaults